Miczo93/SQL_Training/README.md

 # SQL_Training

-This projects demonstrates my abilities in SQL.
+This project demonstrates my abilities in SQL.

 It covers the basis from simple crud operation to the more advanced techniques like:
 - Adding constrains,